MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werreportsetuioption.md

 ### -param pwzValue [in]

 A pointer to a Unicode string that specifies the custom text.
-For more information, see the description of <i>repUITypeID</i>.
+For more information, see the description of *repUITypeID*.

 ## -returns

-This function returns <b>S_OK</b> on success or an error code on failure.
+This function returns **S_OK** on success or an error code on failure.

 ## -see-also

-<a href="/windows/desktop/wer/wer-functions">WER Functions</a>